timkolloch/tandoor_importer/README.md

 ## Usage
 1. Copy [appsettings.template.json](./appsettings.template.json) to `appsettings.json` and add your Tandoor endpoint as well as the API key to it.
 2. Run the program using `./tandoor_importer`.
 Refer to the [Parameters](#parameters) section for configuration.
-3. All food items for which a FDC ID was assigned should now have values for all your properties.
+3. All food items for which an FDC ID was assigned should now have values for all your properties.

 ## Parameters